colemar/wgc/README.md

 * **`up <vpn>`**
   Starts the VPN connection in the **default namespace** using policy-based routing.
 The VPN's routes are applied based on the source address, allowing the VPN to coexist with your normal network connection.

-  This means that if you are connected to an headless host, your ssh session will not close if you start a VPN.
+  This means that an application (e.g. qBittorrent) must bind to the VPN interface or ip address to have its network traffic redirected through the tunnel.

-  This also means that an application (e.g. qBittorrent) must bind to the VPN interface or ip address to have its network traffic redirected through the tunnel.
+  This also means that if you are connected via ssh, your session will not close when you start the VPN.

   ```bash
   wgc up proton-it